 The Montezuma Alliance for the Restoration of Species and Habitats (MARSH) is part of a larger effort to restore, protect and enhance wildlife habitat on nearly 50,000 acres of the Montezuma Wetlands Complex.
 This volunteer group helps support these habitat restoration efforts.
 The work is hands-on as we cut and pull invasive species and replant natives that will be more beneficial to wildlife and less harmful to Montezuma habitats overall.
 Click here for more details.

-DIRECTIONS: The Montezuma Audubon Center is located approximately 2 miles north of the Hamlet of Savannah on State Route 89 and is a part of the 36,000 acre Montezuma Wetlands Complex (MWC).
+DIRECTIONS: The Montezuma Audubon Center is located at 2295 State Route 89, Savannah, NY.
+13146, approximately 2 miles north of the Hamlet of Savannah.
+We are the northern gateway to the 50,000-acre Montezuma Wetlands Complex.

-From the east: take the New York State Thruway (Route 90) to exit 40 in Weedsport.
+From the east: take the New York State Thruway (Interstate 90) to exit 40 in Weedsport.
 Turn right off the ramp onto Route 34.
-Turn right on to Route 31 heading west.
-Follow Route 31 for approximately 12 miles to the intersection with Route.
-89 in the Hamlet of Savannah.
-Turn right at the blinking light onto State Route 89.
-The Center is on your left, 2 miles north of the intersection of Routes 31 and 89.
+Turn right on to Route 31 West.
+Follow Route 31 for approximately 12 miles to the intersection with State Route 89 in the Hamlet of Savannah.
+Turn right at the blinking light to stay on State Route 89 North and proceed approximately 2 miles.
+The Center will be on your left.

-To make a secure online donatio to the Montezuma Audubon Center click here and thank you!
+To make a secure online donation to the Montezuma Audubon Center click here and thank you!

 For more information please contact: